-It might not be a tequila aficionado’s first choice on the menu but for someone looking to delve deeper into the world of the spirit, it’s a strong choice to add to the roster.
+It might not be a tequila aficionado’s first choice on the menu, but for someone looking to delve deeper into the world of the spirit, it’s a strong choice to add to the roster.

 Azunia produces a range of tequilas that work as an excellent accompaniment to food.
 The brand’s spirit offerings come exclusively from the heart of the Tequila Valley, promising rich bottles with plenty of depth.

 There are endless options for food pairings that work well with tequila.
-There are around 600 possible aromas to be found inside a bottle (in comparison to about 150 in a bottle of wine) which makes tequila the perfect spirit to enjoy alongside a wide variety of dishes.
+There are around 600 possible aromas to be found inside a bottle (in comparison to about 150 in a bottle of wine), which makes tequila the perfect spirit to enjoy alongside a wide variety of dishes.
 Not sure where to start?
-Try pairing your tequila with chorizo, dark chocolate, ceviche or roasted tomato-based dishes.
+Try pairing your tequila with chorizo, dark chocolate, ceviche, or roasted tomato-based dishes.

 10. Dos Lunas

 Dos Lunas started producing tequila after its founder, Richard C. Poe II, watched a group of people visibly cringe after drinking the spirit in a bar.
-The brand’s goal was to create delicious tasting tequila that was enjoyable to drink.
-It uses a “cold filtration process”, believed to produce lighter-bodied, sweeter spirits.
+The brand’s goal was to create delicious-tasting tequila that was enjoyable to drink.
+It uses a “cold filtration process,” believed to produce lighter-bodied, sweeter spirits.

 In order to do such a thing, Dos Lunas takes a lot of care over the production of its spirits.
 It has the first triple-distilled silver tequila and avoids the use of off-site bottlers, preferring to do everything from scratch itself.
 It promises its agave to be from herbicide and pesticide-free fields and its tequila to be free from glycerin and calcium chloride, commonly found in other brands.

 Its silver tequila is crystal clear and incredibly smooth.
 It’s a great option for a cocktail base and has won awards across the world for its versatility and popularity.
-Its neutral flavour works well in a wide range of tequila-based cocktails.
+Its neutral flavor works well in a wide range of tequila-based cocktails.